 You can also hide any diagram or chart by clicking on the arrow beside its name.
 This may come in handy if you need the report to take up less space.

-Each report is on a separate tab in the file.
-The Dashboard tab contains summary data and links to other reports.
+Each report appears on a separate tab.
+The first tab, called Dashboard, shows overall statistics and links to the other reports.